THE ART OF DRAWING A SWORD IN AN INSTANT

 The style we follow is Muso Jikiden Eishin Ryu Iaijutsu – Yamauchi-ha;

-as taught by Honda Masayoshi Sensei, Jyushin Jyuku (Menkyo Kaiden) of the Nihon Roshukai Dojo, Adachi-ku, Tokyo.
+as taught by the late Honda Masayoshi Sensei, Jyushin Jyuku (Kongen no Maki) of the Nihon Roshukai Dojo, Adachi-ku, Tokyo.

-His teacher was Oueno Sensei, 21st Soke of the style.
-This line recognises Oueno Sensei as the last Soke of the Yamauchi-ha.
+His teacher was Onoue Sensei, 20th Soke of the style.
+This line recognises Onoue Sensei as the last Soke of the Yamauchi-ha.